google/oss-fuzz/docs/glossary.md

 ## Mutation Engine
-A tool that take a set of testcases as input and creates their mutated versions.
+A tool that takes a set of testcases as input and creates their mutated versions.
 It is just a generator and does not feed the mutations to [fuzz target](#fuzz-target).
 Example: [radamsa](https://github.com/aoh/radamsa) (a generic test mutator).